 Live concerts are an immediately obvious choice of demo here, but any live events that would benefit from multiple angles are also candidates for this feature.
 LG also showed how sporting events would be enhanced by the ability to select different bases during a baseball game or alternate viewpoints during a golf tournament.
 Eventually, when 5G becomes widespread and usable on more devices, experiences like these will be possible while on the move.

-The LG V50 ThinQ 5G is coming to Sprint and Verizon’s new 5G network in the spring, but the price has yet to be announced.
+Theis coming to and Verizon’s new 5G network in the spring, but the price has yet to be announced.

 - How fast is 5G?
 What you need to know about 5G speeds